 Prior to this vacation, I felt a bit bruised and battered spiritually.
 First, I was told by someone I respect tremendously that a woman should never be allowed to lead a small group in the church if men were attending.
 Qualifications did not matter.
 Next, I attended a small house church gathering where the discussion centered around women in ministry.
 There were quite a few who were adamant that women should not be allowed to preach.
 Pulpit prohibited!

 I tried to stay quiet and listen, until one young woman who is crazy about Jesus, gently asked, “What happened between the Old Testament and the New?
-What about Deborah and other women in the Scriptures who were respected for their roles of leadership?”
+What about Deborah and other women in Scripture who were respected for their roles of leadership?”
 And the crowd came down hard, telling her to read the two verses in the New Testament prohibiting women from speaking in the church.
-They knew nothing of the context of the Scriptures they were using as reference.
+They knew nothing of the context of the Scripture they were using as reference.
 They were holding hard to what God said would happen as consequences for the sin of Adam and Eve (Genesis 3).
 They failed to fight for the beautiful kingdom God created before the fall (Genesis 1 and 2).

-I admired the young woman’s courage to ask questions that should be asked and I offered comments about context.
-Since then, I’ve learned more about what happened in the 400 years between Old Testament and New Testament.
+I admired the young woman’s courage to ask questions that should be asked and I offered comments about historical context.
+Since then, I’ve learned more about what happened in the 400 years between the Old Testament and New Testament.
 By the time, Jesus was born, women were held in the lowest of regard.
 For the most part, they were considered inferior and often walked in shame.